-Board of Directors The body that makes decisions on legally matters such as management policies an Directors (including Audit and Supervisory Audit and Supervisory Committee The committee that conducts investigation duties by Directors (excluding Audit and S with and directs the Internal Audit Group Nomination and Compensation Advisory Committee The committee that deliberates on person compensation of the Company's Director objectivity and transparency in making de committee is chaired by an Independent Sustainability Committee The committee deliberates important issu expectations and demands of society as Directors.
-With the CEO serving as the CI Officers, heads of business divisions, Out Management Committee Meeting The body that deliberates on important m contributes to decision-making conducte Representative Director, Managing and E
+Board of Directors The body that makes decisions on legally mandated matters related to the management of Fuji Oil Holdings and important matters such as management policies and strategies and monitors the execution of business operations.
+It consists of Directors (including Audit and Supervisory Committee Members) entrusted by shareholders.
+Audit and Supervisory Committee The committee that conducts investigations on the status of business and assets of Fuji Oil Holdings; audits the execution of duties by Directors (excluding Audit and Supervisory Committee Members) using the internal control system; and cooperates with and directs the Internal Audit Group to audit the appropriateness of the operations of Group companies.
+Nomination and Compensation Advisory Committee The committee that deliberates on personnel matters related to appointment and dismissal, succession planning, and compensation of the Company's Directors and Executive Officers inquiring from the Board of Directors.
+From the viewpoint of objectivity and transparency in making decisions, most committee members are Independent Outside Directors, and the committee is chaired by an Independent Outside Director.
+Sustainability Committee The committee deliberates important issues and strategies to promote sustainability management taking into account the expectations and demands of society as an advisory body to the Board of Directors.
+It then reports its findings to the Board of Directors.
+With the CEO serving as the Chairperson, the committee consists of CxOs with voting rights, other Executive Officers, heads of business divisions, Outside Directors and ESG Advisors.
+Management Committee Meeting The body that deliberates on important matters related to the execution of business activities in the Fuji Oil Group and contributes to decision-making conducted by the President and Representative Director.
+It consists of the President and Representative Director, Managing and Executive Directors, and Executive Officers.